-A favorite toy or treat may be just the thing to take your pet’s mind off the sound of fireworks, but don’t force it; your pet may be too frightened to eat or play.
+A favorite toy or treat may be just the thing to take your pet’s mind off the sound of fireworks.
+A kong or lick mat filled with a favorite food can be a great way to keep your pet busy and focused on something else.
+But don’t force it; your pet may be too frightened to eat or play.

 13. If your pet does get lost…

-Listing all the things you should do to recover a lost pet would take could take up several more blog posts, but some of the most important things to do are: file a lost pet report with your local animal control, put up LARGE “lost dog” or “lost cat” posters all over the area, and check your local shelters in person every day for your pet.
-Remember that frightened dogs can run incredible distances, so search well beyond your immediate area.
-For more tips on finding a lost pet visit the Missing Animal Response Network’s website.
+Start by filing a lost pet report with your local animal control and reporting your pet as lost to your pet’s microchip company if they have one.
+Put up LARGE “lost dog” or “lost cat” posters (not flyers—flyers are small, and most people won’t notice them) at intersections around your neighborhood.
+Visit your local shelters in person every day and check for your pet.
+Remember that frightened pets, dogs especially, can run incredible distances, so search well beyond your immediate area.
+For more tips on finding a lost pet, visit the Missing Animal Response Network’s website.

 14. Prepare your pet for next year by desensitizing them to the sound.

 If your pet is frightened by the sound of fireworks, you can work on slowly getting them accustomed to the sound so that it isn’t a problem next year.
-You can purchase recordings of fireworks sounds or you may be able to find free recordings online.
-Start by playing the sounds very softly (remember our pets’ hearing is better than ours), and reward your pets with special treats or playtime while the sounds are playing.
+You can purchase recordings of fireworks sounds, or you may be able to find free recordings online.
+Start by playing the sounds at a very low volume that doesn’t bother your pet, and reward your pets with special treats or playtime while the sounds are playing.
 Slowly increase the volume over the course of many days; if your pet begins to show stress at the sound, it’s too loud, go back to a lower volume.
-Over the course of time, your pet will come to associate the sound of fireworks with something yummy or fun.
+Over time, your pet will come to associate the sound of fireworks with something yummy or fun.